 In an effort to help you develop your public health careers, the Office of Career Development is pleased to present you with a few resources to begin your research and exploration in obtaining internship opportunities.
-All students have access to the ROL Handshake to view internships, fellowships, research projects, practica opportunities, and full/part-time jobs from employers interested specifically in Rollins students and graduates.
+All students have access to the RSPH Career Connection to view internships, fellowships, research projects, practica opportunities, and full/part-time jobs from employers interested specifically in Rollins students and graduates.

-Note: Please pay close attention to the deadline indicated on job postings in ROL Handshake.
+Note: Please pay close attention to the deadline indicated on job postings in RSPH Career Connection.
 An employer may close a job posting earlier than the original deadline indicated.
 Please do not wait until the last minute to apply to any positions that may be of interest to you.

 What is an internship?